Table of Contents

 $ profiler actions

-Supported Actions: [resume, dumpCollapsed, getSamples, start, list, execute, version, stop, load, dumpFlat, actions, dumpTraces, status]
+Supported Actions: [resume, dumpCollapsed, getSamples, start, list, version, execute, meminfo, stop, load, dumpFlat, dump, actions, dumpTraces, status, check]

 View version